SgtCoDFish/bedrock-bootstrap/01-writing-debugging-machine-code/README.md

 `echo` is a super simple, widely available program but actually works fine to get the idea of what we're trying to achieve here.

-We must remember to write the bytes as little-endian; remember that gdb shows us 32-bit instructions in hex, whereas we're writing raw bytes.
+We must remember to write the bytes as little-endian; remember that GDB shows us 32-bit instructions in hex, whereas we're writing raw bytes.
 We also need to pass `-n` so that echo doesn't append a newline (which would show up as `0x0a`).
 You can run the commands yourself or run `make BUILD/bootloader1`:

 ```bash
 $ mkdir -p BUILD